SherG/cool-iron/blog/quit-facebook.md

 This is ironic given Facebook's fact-checking journalists are well-versed in instances where the government has <a href="https://www.mtsu.edu/first-amendment/article/897/chilling-effect" target="blank">chilled speech</a>.

-## Busybodies Push Facebook Into the Strait of Messina
+## Busybodies push Facebook into the Strait of Messina

 Facebook has an opt-in, opt-out system.
 That’s the best you can get with marketing.
 Like it?
 Join and stay.
 Don’t like it?
 Don’t join or leave.